-Sometimes you just need a quick fix to your slow-moving drain.
+How to snake a drain?
+Sometimes you need a quick fix to your slow-moving drain.
 Or maybe pouring boiling water down the drain doesn’t work anymore?

-In the snaking process, you’d use the drain snake (also known as a drain auger, electric eel or a toilet jack) to destroy clogs sitting down the drain.
+In the snaking process, you’d use the drain snake (also known as a drain auger, electric eel, or a toilet jack) to destroy clogs sitting down the drain.
+See these drain snakes.

-A drain snake consists of a long coiled wire with a spiral spring at one end which is usually an inch thick with a handle on the other end.
+A drain snake consists of a long coiled wire with a spiral spring, usually an inch thick with a handle on the other end.
 This tool`s working mechanism is the opposite of how a plunger operates.

 Tools required: Hand gloves, Drain Auger, Pipe wrench or pliers or a screwdriver, and Towels or rags.
 The following are steps to be followed when snaking a sink drain.